 Responsive means that the elements of the website adjust according to the screen size.
 This means that your website will look good whether the visitor is on a laptop or mobile device.

-In 2018, responsive design is crucial.
+In 2018, responsive design was crucial.
 All of your clients will expect it – lead by example and make sure that your website is responsive.

-Okay, so once you go through these 6 steps, you’ll have a basic understanding on web development.
+Okay, so once you go through these 6 steps, you’ll have a basic understanding of web development.
 You’ll know how to do it (at least at a basic level).